-Some AT&T iPhone users with unlimited data now able to use FaceTime over cellularAlex Wagner - Senior News Editor
+Some AT&T iPhone users with unlimited data now able to use FaceTime over cellularAlex Wagner - Deputy Managing Editor, News Desk

 After originally announcing that only customers on its Mobile Share data plans could use FaceTime over cellular, AT&T earlier this month widened the availability of the feature a bit more, saying that customers with LTE iOS devices and tiered data plans could also video chat using a cellular connection.
 Now the carrier may be opening up availability of FaceTime over cellular even further.
 Several MacRumors forum members have noticed that they're able to use FaceTime over a cellular connection on iPhone 5s and 4Ses, even though they've got an unlimited data plan.
 Not all AT&T customers have been able to switch on the feature, but some report that it became enabled after turning their phone off and then back on.